 Application for review of decision

-If your application is refused by the Business Licensing Authority (BLA), you may be able to apply to VCAT for review of the BLA's decision in very limited circumstances.
+If your application is refused by the Business Licensing Authority (BLA), you may be able to apply to the Victorian Civil and Administrative Tribunal (VCAT) for review of the BLA’s decision in very limited circumstances.

-You must show that the BLA relied on false information about you in determining that you failed to meet the licence qualification criteria.
+You must show that the refusal was based on an error of fact in relation to whether you meet the licence qualification criteria.
 For example, if your application is refused by the BLA on the grounds that you were convicted of a serious criminal offence of the type set out in either section 17 or section 18 of the Rooming House Operators Act 2016, you could appeal that decision if you can show you were not convicted of the offence.

 Important: If you wish to apply to VCAT for a review of the decision, you must do so within 28 days of: